cdforigua05/tarea-6-generative-adversarial-networks/README.md

 # Tarea 6 generative adversarial networks (GANs)
 Generative Adversarial Networks module for the Advanced Machine Learning course at Universidad de los Andes.

 Students: Natalia Suarez and Cristhian Forigua

 Tutors: Camila Escobar and Angela Castillo

 ## Objectives:
-1. Learn to synthesis artifitial data by using Generative Adversarial Networks.
+1. Learn to generate artifitial data by using Generative Adversarial Networks.
 2. Solve one of the most common problems in the framework.
 3. Learn how to use a model for multidomain image-to-image translation.